lin-shuang/mini-http-server-shl224/README.md

+# Homework Assignment 8 - Mini HTTP Server

+- Author: Shuang Lin
+- Email: shuanglin3359@gmail.com

-CSE 264 – Web Systems Programming – Fall 2022
+### CSE 264 – Web Systems Programming – Fall 2022

-Homework Assignment 8 - Mini HTTP Server
-Due: Tue November 29th, 2022
+- Due: Tue November 29th, 2022

-Objective
+### Objective
 To gain a better understanding of the HTTP protocol and how it might be implemented in a web server.

-Description
+### Description
 The assignment is to take the Mini HTTP Server provided and add a couple of features to the server.

 **Feature 1: Log file**